Laser Marking for Part Labeling

 There are several advantages to laser part marking over standard ink printing processes.
 The first is that laser marking is an efficient and simple process that allows for higher productivity.
 Laser marking also produces permanent markings that are clear and easy to read.
 There is no drying time involved or risk of the markings being removed or altered.
 Laser marking machines don’t require an etching tool and therefore never touch the material, helping to reduce contamination and prevent surface damage that could be caused by marking processes involving tools.

-Laser Part Marking Industries and Uses
+Laser Part Labeling Industries and Applications

 Laser marking machines offer consistent, high precision marking that is permanent and more economical and environmentally-friendly than processes involving ink.
 It is also a cost-effective process that can be used on materials ranging from hard metals to soft silicone, whether the surface is flat or curved, without causing damage.
 Laser part marking provides a permanent solution for marking and tracking products.